-The concept behind Turok Dinosaur Hunter is loosely based around a comic book hero, Turok.
-There is a storyline weaved throughout all the action found in the game; Turok learns of an arch-nemesis, the Campaigner, who has plans to conquer Earth.
-To defeat the Campaigner it is up to Turok to locate all the pieces of a mystical weapon, the Chronosceptor.
-With the Chronosceptor, Turok will have enough power to rid the Campaigner from the Lost Land.
+There is a storyline weaved throughout all the action; Turok learns of an arch-nemesis, the Campaigner, who has plans to conquer Earth.
+To defeat the Campaigner it is up to Turok to locate all the pieces of a mystical weapon, the Chronoscepter.
+With the Chronoscepter, Turok will have enough power to banish the Campaigner from the Lost Land.

-There are 14 weapons found throughout Turok, and they're some of the most intense you will find.
+There are fourteen weapons found throughout Turok, and they're some of the most intense you will find.
 You start out with a knife and progress up to rocket launchers and other weapons of mass destruction.
-Although many people will tell you that the knife is a weak weapon, it actually is very good.
-If you can move around fast enough and run and slice at the enemies at the right moment, you will take them out and earn special bonus points.
-This, of course, does not work on all the enemies in the game.
-If you used this technique on some of them, you would not even make it two steps towards them before they blew you away with a projectile weapon.
+Although many people will tell you that the knife is a weak weapon, it's actually very good... if you can move around fast enough and slash at the enemies at the right moment.
+This, of course, does not work on every type of enemy.
 All the weapons are fun to fire, but I particularly found the tek bow and arrow the most exciting.
-There is something to be said about seeing someone perched on a cliff in the distance, then seeing them grab their neck as you put an arrow in them.
+There is something to be said about seeing someone perched on a cliff in the distance, then seeing them grab their neck that now has an arrow stuck in it.
 This effect is excellent and should be used in all games.

 As you travel through the levels in Turok, you will come across save game shrines.
-You cannot save at anytime during the game.
-Instead you have to seek out these shrines.
-This is directly related to how it worked in the N64 version.
-This will cause a certain level of frustration for gamers, but it forces them to not rely on saving the game to win.
+There is no save-anywhere.
+This is directly related to how it worked in the N64 version and will cause a certain level of frustration.

 Turok is a fun game that is a great change of pace from the other 3D shooters out there.
 If you are looking for a change, and can be patient with the controls and console-like puzzles, then you will love Turok."